-We'll show you how to structure your CV effectively to capture the attention of recruiters by presenting your skills in a clear and organized way.
-A well-structured CV makes for easy reading and enables recruiters to find relevant information quickly.
-In this article, we present a complete guide to structuring your CV effectively and maximizing its impact. impact.
-Following these tips will help you stand out from the crowd and win interviews.
+We'll show you how to structure your CV effectively to grab recruiters' attention by presenting your skills in a clear and organised way.
+A well-structured CV makes it easier to read and enables recruiters to find the relevant information quickly.
+In this article, we present a complete guide to structuring your CV effectively and maximising its impact. impact.
+By following these tips, you'll have every chance of standing out from the crowd and winning interviews.

 The choice of format for your CV is crucial to providing the best structure for your information.
 Opt for a clear, professional format, such as chronological or skills-based.
 Make sure that the sections of your CV are clearly delineated and easily identifiable.
-Use a legible font and adequate spacing to facilitate reading.
+Use a legible font and adequate spacing to make it easier to read.

 Start with a header section

 The header section is the first part of your CV and should contain your essential contact information: your full name, address, telephone number and e-mail address.
 You can also add links to your LinkedIn profile or professional portfolio.

 Summarise your profile in a teaser section

 A well-written teaser section will grab recruiters' attention right from the start.
 Summarise your key skills and highlight what sets you apart as a candidate.
 Use keywords that are relevant to the job in question and demonstrate your added value from the outset.

 Organise your professional experience chronologically or by skills

 The professional experience section is crucial in a CV.
 Organise this section either chronologically, listing your experience from most recent to oldest, or by skills, grouping similar experience together according to the skills required for the job.
 For each experience, mention the name of the company, your job titles, the dates of employment and a concise description of your responsibilities and achievements.